-Equity Domain 1 2 3 4 5 Transparency. to what degree is the Commission and the City clear and transparent in expectations and decision-making No transparency evident.
+Equity Domain 1 2 3 4 5 Transparency . to what degree is the Commission and the City clear and transparent in expectations and decision-making No transparency evident.
 No details on how decisions are made.
 No illumination of processes or procedures handled by Commission or City.
 No examples of rubrics or other decision-making tools or criteria.
 Emerging degree of transparency.
 Some details provided on decision-making and other process and procedures, but others are kept hidden.
 Excellent degree of transparency in how decisions are made, who is the decider is, and what opportunities for appeal exist.
 Clear illumination of processes and procedures, including criteria for decision-making.
 Tangible examples provided to demonstrate decision-making process.
 Accountability. to whom is the Commission and the City accountable, how are they held accountable to communities and neighborhoods No evidence of accountability to community, public, organizations, or neighborhoods.
 No effort or interest in accountability to any entity external to the City and the Commission.
 Emerging evidence of accountability to community, public, organizations, artists or neighborhoods.
 Some effort shown that demonstrates accountability to others outside the City and Commission.
 Excellent degree of accountability to community, public, organizations, artists and neighborhoods, with a clear demonstration of accountability to communities that have been marginalized, unheard unseen or unacknowledged by the City and Commission.

-Power. what are the power dynamics and where are there imbalances Evidence of significant power imbalance in relationships between City and non-City entities.
-Decision-making and other processes and procedures show strong power dynamic with little to no power shared with non-City entities.
-Relationship are transactional.
-Emerging evidence that power imbalances are recognized, and attempts are made to equalize the imbalance.
-Power balance clearly demonstrates equity by placing communities and people who have been marginalized in positions of power and authority and does not tokenize individuals.
-City and Commission share power equally with impacted communities and non-City entities.
-Relationship are transformative.
-Language. is the tone and usage of language equitable and inclusive, check for usage of othering language and who is at the center.
-Language has tone that is demeaning, or otherwise is exclusive, blind or biased.
-Language shows discrimination and deep misunderstanding of equity.
-Language shows some understanding of inclusivity and has supportive tone.
-Language is inclusive, decolonized, and anti-racist.
-Language demonstrates deep equity-including understanding cultural nuances, eliminating microagressions, is not ableist and does not discriminate.
+[1 [

+Power. what are the Evidence of Emerging Power balance

+power dynamics and significant power evidence that clearly

+where are there imbalance in power imbalances demonstrates

+imbalances relationships are recognized, equity by placing

+between City and and attempts are communities and

+non-City entities. made to equalize people who have

+Decision-making the imbalance. been marginalized

+and other processes in positions of

+and procedures power and authority

+show strong power and does not

+dynamic with little tokenize

+to no power shared individuals.
+City and

+with non-City Commission share

+entities. power equally with

+Relationship are impacted

+transactional. communities and

+non-City entities.

+Relationship are

+transformative.

+Language. is the Language has tone Language shows Language is

+tone and usage of that is demeaning, some inclusive,

+language equitable or otherwise is understanding of decolonized, and

+and inclusive, check exclusive, blind or inclusivity and has anti-racist.

+for usage of othering biased.
+Language supportive tone.
+Language

+language and who is shows demonstrates deep

+at the center. discrimination and equity-including

+deep understanding

+misunderstanding cultural nuances,

+of equity. eliminating

+or equity. microagressions, is

+not ableist and does

+not discriminate.
 Tone is affirmative.

+i one is affirmative.